near/docs/docs/tools/near-cli.md

 **Warning**

 Do not use `near delete` to initialize a wallet.
 The transaction will fail and your tokens will be lost.
-Always check before that the destination account exists in NEAr explorer.
+Always check before that the destination account exists in the NEAR explorer.

 **Example:**